ENIS Spring School Catania 2023 ‘Shifting Boundaries in Muslim Worlds’

 20 May 2022, Utrecht University

-On Friday the 20th of May, Research School NISIS will organized a Workshop day about ‘Islam & the media’ for RMA and PhD students.
+On Friday the 20th of May, Research School NISIS organized a Workshop day about ‘Islam & the media’ for RMA and PhD students.
 After two plenary sessions, one with a keynote by dr. Martijn de Koning (Radboud University) and another Prof. Dr. Maurits Berger (Leiden University), there were two workshops, both zooming in on the topic ‘Islam & the media'(parallel workshops offered in English and Dutch).

 Keynote lecture by prof. dr. Maurits Berger (Leiden University)